Table of Contents[Hide][Show]

 Visit the NASA Glenn Visitor Center, located inside the Great Lakes Science Center.
 Learn about living in space in a dedicated gallery.
 Then see the Skylab 3 Apollo Command Module.

 Located at 601 Erieside Avenue in Cleveland, Ohio.
-Open every day from 10 a.m. to 5 p.m. and free with admission to the Great Lakes Science Center admission.
+Free with admission to the Great Lakes Science Center admission.

 NASA Ames Research Center in California